MASD-Project/cpp_ref_impl/README.md

 # Building From Source

-For instructions on how to build the MASD C++ product reference implementation, follow the instructions on [Dogen](https://github.com/MASD-Project/dogen/releases).
+By design, the steps to build the MASD C++ product reference implementation from source are exactly the same as those of [Dogen](https://github.com/MASD-Project/dogen/releases).

 ## Running Tests